santa hat

 Intro

 (Disclaimer: I only have any real LoRA experience with PonyXL.
 Most of this guide is still largely applicable to SD1.5, SDXL, and Illustrious from what I understand of them.
-There’s some overlap with Flux, but its tagging and data set standards will differ a good deal.)
+There’s some overlap with Flux/SD3.5, but natural language tagging and their data set standards will differ a good deal.)

 Explanations on LoRA making are often over complicated and even many experienced image makers seem to think its a pretty tricky ordeal.
 It’s actually a lot easier than it sounds, with some parts more mildly tedious and taking a bit of time than actually difficult.
 Making a trained LoRA largely comes down to only four steps and (if using the on-site trainer) 500+ Buzz (payable with blue).